 Choose from a quarter-marathon (one 6.55 mile loop, slightly longer than a 10K), half marathon (two loops) or full marathon (four loops).
 You will be racing the green, blue, black, and red loops.
 These loops add up to the 6.55 distance we need, are less muddy than the others, are a little more challenging and prettier too in my opinion.

 The course will be marked with flags at intersections or any areas that are not clear.
-The vast majority of the trail is a clear singletrack path.
+The vast majority of the trail is a clear singletrack path and will not be marked in those areas.
 The trail offers plenty of opportunities to pass with a verbal heads up to the person in front of you.
 Look for an opening, give notice and go.

 The course is considered moderately hilly with roughly 580 feet of climbing over the 6.55 mile loop (because GPS was used to calculate elevation, some degree of inaccuracy should be expected).
-The elevation gains shown below look like mountains but they are only 30-40 foot hills with a gradual incline.
+The elevation gains shown below look like mountains but they are only 20 or 30-foot hills with a gradual incline.
 Expect lots of small, flowing ups and downs The flat areas represent the Blue “hub” loop which you return to after doing Green, Black and Red.
-It’s nice to have this breather and provides flat, wide ground for the three aid stations on the course.
+It’s nice to have this breather and provides good spots for the three aid stations on the course.

-The trail is hard-packed dirt with limited trip hazards and no sand.
+The trail is hard-packed dirt with limited trip hazards and little to no sand.
 The trail was built by the West Michigan Mountain Biking Alliance and other local volunteers over a three-year period and 1,500 hours of hard work.
 The trail design utilizes International Mountain Biking Association trail building techniques to minimize erosion and create an incredibly fun, flowing feel.
-The park’s stacked loop system is built on 285 acres.
+The park’s stacked loop system with a variety of skill and distance options is built on 285 acres.
 It is a trail for runners, mountain bikers, hikers and snowshoers.